Cloudflare can be activated on any of the domains hosted on your hosting account.

 If you already have a Cloudflare account, click the sign in link below the Create Your Free Account button to sign in.

-If you don’t yet have a Cloudflare account, click Create Your Free Account and follow the on-screen instructions, but please do not add a site while on Cloudflare’s website if requested to do so.
-Instead, return to the Cloudflare section in cPanel and sign in to your newly created account, then proceed with the remaining steps in this article.
+If you don’t yet have a Cloudflare account, click Create Your Free Account and follow the on-screen instructions, but please do not add a site while on Cloudflare’s website if requested to do so, and please do not switch to Cloudflare’s name servers.
+Instead, return to the Cloudflare section in your cPanel to sign in to your newly-created Cloudflare account, then proceed with the remaining steps in this article.

 Select the domain for which you’d like Cloudflare to be activated from the drop-down menu in the top left (next to the Cloudflare logo).